 Our attorneys are making both in-person and virtual court appearances in support of our clients.
 We are advocating on behalf of our clients who are incarcerated pending trial in efforts to obtain emergency releases of clients pending their trials or sentencing until this crisis passes.

-If you have recently traveled to Washington, New York, China, or Italy, if you are experiencing symptoms of COVID-19 such as a dry cough, fever, or shortness of breath, or if you have been exposed to persons who have symptoms of COVID-19, please do not visit our offices.
-We are offering telephone and Zoom videoconferencing to our clients and prospective clients in lieu of an in-person meeting.
+If you are experiencing any of the following symptoms or have been in close, prolonged contact with any person who has experienced these symptoms: fever or chills, cough, sore throat, shortness of breath, nausea, vomiting, diarrhea or any other flu-like symptoms, please do not visit our offices.
+We are offering telephone and secure videoconferencing to our clients and prospective clients in lieu of an in-person meeting.